-- NNEC continues to explore whatever alternatives are available to allow students to receive the assistance they need which will still enable them to pursue their studies rather than be sent home to their communities.
-For instance, several students at DFCHS were successful in completing treatment programs at Sister Margaret Smith Centre this past year while continuing to keep up with their school work. - Though NNEC has not been able to secure ongoing, predictable, and reliable funding; proposal based funding has helped to develop more comprehensive Student Care Plans for students that suffer from alcohol and/or substance abuse issues, further enabling us to continue to explore additional alternatives to sending these students home due to their health and safety issues. - Ongoing conversations with important community partners such as the Centres for Addiction and Mental Health, Dilico, and St. Josephs Care Group continue to be pivotal to furthering the development of this framework and consequent treatment programs.
+- As noted previously, NNEC continues to explore whatever alternatives are available to allow students to receive the assistance they need which will still enable them to pursue their studies rather than be sent home to their communities.
+In recent years, several students at DFCHS were successful in completing treatment programs at Sister Margaret Smith Centre while continuing to keep up with their school work.
+Each year, we look forward to continuing to take innovative approaches and utilizing partnerships to support students who are facing challenges in the future when they leave home for school. - Though NNEC has still not been able to secure ongoing, predictable, and reliable funding; proposal based funding has helped to develop more comprehensive Student Care Plans for students that suffer from alcohol and/or substance abuse issues, further enabling us to continue to explore additional alternatives to sending these students home due to their health and safety issues. - Continued conversations with important community partners such as the Centres for Addiction and Mental Health, Dilico, and St. Josephs Care Group continue to be pivotal to furthering the development of this framework and consequent treatment programs, particularly with a return to in-person learning